-Home and Community Based Services are now available to individuals with a diagnosis of mental illness and/or substance use to help facilitate more independence in the community.
+Home and Community Based Services are now available to individuals with a diagnosis of mental health disorder and/or substance use disorder to help facilitate more independence in the community.
 These services are individualized and can be in addition to the current treatment services you are already receiving.

 How do I qualify for Home and Community Based Services?

-• You need to have a diagnosis of mental illness and/or substance abuse.
+- You need to have a diagnosis of mental health disorder and/or substance use disorder.

-• You need to be eligible for and participate in a Heath and Recovery Plan (HARP).
+- You need to be eligible for and participate in a Health and Recovery Plan (HARP).

 This service assists individuals with developing skills necessary for community living and to continue the process of recovery from behavioral health disorders.